Freddy Mamani: Tenure

 In internal meetings preceding the installation of the incoming legislature, the MAS caucus designated Mamani to exercise the presidency of the Chamber of Deputies, granting La Paz executive control over the lower chamber.
 The MAS majority in the Chamber of Deputies formally elected Mamani on 3 November 2020, making him the first representative of the rural education sector to hold the post, a position he pledged to use to promote the passage of education-related legislation.
 Mamani sought to be reelected to a second term in 2021 but failed to attain the support of his own La Paz caucus, which selected Hernán Durán by a vote of twenty-five to sixteen.
 However, broader disputes between the MAS's La Paz caucus and representatives from other departments, who put forward Santa Cruz Deputy Jerges Mercado, allowed Mamani to emerge as a consensus candidate, securing him a second term in a tight vote for the party's nomination.

 Though similar internal disputes generated two competing MAS candidates the following year, Mamani was unable to formulate the same agreements to secure a third term in office.
 With neither La Paz's Freddy López nor Santa Cruz's Jerges Mercado willing to support the other, Mamani opted to suspend the session convened to elect a new directorate, giving the competing factions three days to reach an agreement.
 However, in his absence, supporters of Mercado went ahead with the election, enlisting the support of the parliamentary opposition to secure his accession to the presidency.

-A hardliner, Mamani pertains to the MAS's Evista line, the faction most closely aligned with former president and party leader Evo Morales.
-His presidency was characterized by a willingness to combat opposition obstruction through the installation of legislative sessions with minimal advance notice or in different parliamentary facilities altogether, as occurred during the election of the chamber's directorate in 2021 and its Ethics Commission in 2022.
-This strategy was most pronounced in September 2022, where, after four failed votes, Mamani approved a last-minute change in parliamentary agenda to facilitate the election of Pedro Callisaya as the country's next ombudsman, taking advantage of the absence of over thirty opposition legislators, who were on leave for various reasons.
+Mamani is aligned with the MAS's Evista party line, the faction closest to former president and party leader Evo Morales.
+During his presidency, he combatted opposition obstruction during the election of the chamber's directorate in 2021 and its Ethics Commission in 2022 by conducting legislative sessions with minimal advance notice or in different parliamentary facilities.
+In September 2022, after four failed votes, Mamani approved a last-minute change in parliamentary agenda to facilitate the election of Pedro Callisaya as the country's next ombudsman, taking advantage of the absence of over thirty opposition legislators, who were on leave for various reasons.